Amid68/Fake-News-Detection/baseline/baseline_models/baseline_models.md

 Misinformation and fake news represent significant challenges in today's information ecosystem.
 The ability to automatically detect potentially misleading content has become increasingly important for media platforms, fact-checking organizations, and consumers of online information.

-In this notebook, I'll develop and evaluate machine learning approaches for detecting fake news using the WELFake dataset.
+In this notebook, I'll develop and evaluate two machine learning approaches for detecting fake news using the WELFake dataset.
 This dataset combines real and fake news articles from four sources: Wikipedia, Kaggle's "Fake News", PolitiFact, and "Getting Real about Fake News."

 ### Why This Problem Matters